run time error messages : Java Glossary

 ClassNotFoundException ClassNotFoundException

-• his occurs only at run time.
+• this occurs only at run time.
 Usually it means a class that was present during compilation has disappeared, or the classpath has changed so it is no longer accessible.
 It could also happen if you dynamically load a class and the class is not on the classpath.

 • Are you spelling the fully qualified class name correctly on your Applet tag.
 Case matters.
 Double check the case of every letter.

-• Try specifying CODEBASE="." as an Applet parameter, to ensure that the browser is looking in the right place.
+• Try specifying CODEBASE=. as an Applet parameter, to ensure that the browser is looking in the right place.

 • Are there packages involved?
-If so, the Applet class needs to be in a package-appropriate subdirectory, or better still in a jar, not in the same directory as the HTML file.
+If so, the Applet class needs to be in a package-appropriate subdirectory, or better still in a jar, not in the same directory as the HTML (Hypertext Markup Language) file.
 If not, you ought to look into putting every class in a some package before you deploy code; the default (nameless) package is intended only for test code that won’t be distributed.

-• Look at your jar with winzip.
+• Look at your jar with WinZip.
 Are all the classes and package names correct with the correct case?
 Make sure all the case information is perfect on your jar-building line.

 ConcurrentModificationException ConcurrentModificationException